Pandora Media (P) Q2 2017 Results - Earnings Call Transcript

 John Peter Egbert - Stifel, Nicolaus & Co., Inc.

-Hi, thanks for the question.
+Great, thanks for the question.
 I was wondering what predicated the change in marketing strategy.
 It sounds like the impact came in 1Q from over-marketing to free users.
-You got down to 76 million listeners and then still reiterated your strategy then.
+You dipped down to 76 million listeners and then still reiterated your strategy then.
 Was there something that happened intra-quarter that made you decide to focus more on growth in the ad-supported channel versus subscriptions?
 And then my other question is the expansion of curated playlists also suggested a bit of a strategy change versus a few months ago in how you deliver the service to Premium subscribers.
-Are you seeing trends among your listener base that give you the cause to offer playlists versus radio in terms of pushing it out more?
+Are you seeing trends among your listener base that give you cause to offer playlists versus radio in terms of pushing it out more?
 Thanks.

 Naveen Chopra - Pandora Media, Inc.